Banner graphic for SafeWise's Australian health insurance comparison

 For what feels like the longest time, Windows operating systems have had a taskbar down the bottom that has a Start button on the left.
 Not anymore.
 Windows 11 takes a MacOS-like approach to its position with a Start button in the middle of the screen and apps around it.
 Initially, this design logic was intended for the cancelled Windows 10X, meant to make the interface easier to navigate for dual-screen devices.
 It also cleans up the entire tray area, removing the toolbar items in the far right.

-Live Tiles are gone in favour of a snapshot view of pinned apps, recently accessed files as well as the option to restart or shutdown.
+Live Tiles are gone in favor of a snapshot view of pinned apps, recently accessed files as well as the option to restart or shutdown.
 Dark mode is also part of Windows 11 (and it feels incredibly easy on the eyes).
-The good news is if a Start button in the centre is too much to handle, you can shift it back to the left-hand traditional view.
+The good news is if a Start button in the center is too much to handle, you can shift it back to the left-hand traditional view.
 What likely won’t bother Windows traditionalists is that app corners, menus and File Explorer windows have been rounded off in Windows 11 rather than the typical square look of Windows 10.

 Apart from that, Windows 11 looks very similar to Windows 10 in a good, familiar way.
 The only major gripe is how the right-click is handled, both for context-sensitive menus (the menu options are far too limited) and convenience factors, like being able to right-click anywhere on the taskbar in Windows 10 for a big list of options.
 In Windows 11, you need to right click on the Windows button to do this.